12 Types of Ballroom Dances and Their Definition

 The foundation of all ballroom dances is the box step.

-You can practice this movement before you enroll yourself into a ballroom dancing class so you would get the feel of it all.
+You can practice this movement before you enroll yourself in a ballroom dancing class so you would get the feel of it all.

 In performing a box step, you basically move your feet in a square.